ABEEólica

 Creation of PROEÓLICA

-During the 2001 energy crisis, there was an attempt to encourage the hiring of wind power generation ventures in the country.
-The Emergency Wind Energy Program – PROEÓLICA was created.
+During the 2001 energy crisis, an attempt was made to encourage the contracting of wind power generation projects in the country.
+The Emergency Wind Energy Program – PROEÓLICA was then created.
 This program aimed to contract 1,050 MW of wind energy projects by December 2003.
-At that time, there was already talk of the seasonal complementarity of the wind regime with the hydrological flows in the hydroelectric reservoirs.
-This Program, however, did not obtain results and was replaced by the Incentive Program for Alternative Sources of Electric Energy, PROINFA.
+At the time, there was already some discussion of the seasonal complementarity of the wind regime with the hydrological flows in hydropower reservoirs.
+However, this program was unsuccessful and was replaced by the Incentive Program for Alternative Energy Sources, PROINFA.

 • 2002